 Each patient's situation is unique and requires careful consideration of many factors to determine the best treatment options for his or her esophageal disease.

 Our multidisciplinary approach to surgical care also benefits the patient.
-We work closely with our colleagues in medical oncology and radiation therapy in treating esophageal tumors.
+We work collaboratively with surgeons in Massachusetts General Hospital’s Gastroesophageal Surgery Program, who specialize in complex surgical techniques to treat patients with esophageal cancers.
+We also work closely with our colleagues in medical oncology and radiation therapy in treating esophageal tumors.
 If a patient has other diseases in addition to the esophageal disorder, we involve world-class Mass General specialists — cardiologists, pulmonologists, anesthesiologists, pain medicine specialists and others — to help the patient safely through the procedure and back to health.

 As a first step, new patients meet with one of our thoracic surgeons to determine the most effective course of treatment and whether further evaluation is needed.